ericpruitt/emus/desktop-environment/README.md

   index is `PAM_WAIT`.
 - With this patch, slock drops privileges using the return values of _getuid(2)_ and _getgid(2)_ instead of constants in "config.h".

+To build slock with PAM support, add "-lpam" to the library flags and "-DHAVE_PAM_AUTH" to the C preprocessor flags.

   [jce-pam-auth]: http://tools.suckless.org/slock/patches/pam_auth